 Read, hot & digitized: Librarians and the digital scholarship they love — In this new series, librarians from UTL’s Arts, Humanities and Global Studies Engagement Team briefly present, explore and critique existing examples of digital scholarship.
 Our hope is that these monthly reviews will inspire critical reflection of and future creative contributions to the growing fields of digital scholarship.

-For more information on digital linguistic methods, open source projects, and the Bulgarian language, please consult the UTL resources below:
+For more information, please consult the UTL resources below: